Factbox - Insurers' preparations regarding Britain's planned EU exit

 Advent Claims said it had partnered with pan-European claims specialist Van Ameyde, helping the company establish European operations to sell its services in the EU, in one of the first examples of a claims firm planning post-Brexit operations.

-Japanese insurer Aioi Nissay Dowa, part of MS&AD Insurance , said it would set up a European subsidiary in Luxembourg after Britain decided to leave the EU. (bit.ly/2zY62ZA)
+Japanese insurer Aioi Nissay Dowa, part of MS&AD Insurance (8725.T), said it would set up a European subsidiary in Luxembourg after Britain decided to leave the EU. (bit.ly/2zY62ZA)

-Specialist insurance group Chaucer, part of Hanover Insurance Group, said the Central Bank of Ireland has approved the formation of a Dublin-based company that will trade as Chaucer Dublin to write international speciality insurance and reinsurance business. (bit.ly/2tXaJ2i)
+Specialist insurance group Chaucer, part of Hanover Insurance Group (THG.N), said the Central Bank of Ireland has approved the formation of a Dublin-based company that will trade as Chaucer Dublin to write international speciality insurance and reinsurance business. (bit.ly/2tXaJ2i)

-CNA Hardy, part of CNA Financial Corp, will set up a new European subsidiary in Luxembourg to allow it to operate across the EU after Britain leaves the bloc, the specialist commercial insurer said.
+CNA Hardy, part of CNA Financial Corp (CNA.N), will set up a new European subsidiary in Luxembourg to allow it to operate across the EU after Britain leaves the bloc, the specialist commercial insurer said.

 U.S. commercial property insurer FM Global is planning a European hub in Luxembourg following Britain’s decision to leave the bloc, it said in April.